Wolfurr/ERPI/collections/_publications/en/livres.md

 toc_label: "Year"
 ---

+## 2021 (upcoming)

+Call for Chapters - European Perspectives on Innovation Management

+It is the diversity of cultures within Europe that inspired us to explore what unites these approaches to innovation management and how they differ.

+We invite scholars to contribute chapters, whether they are conceptual, positional, empirical or comparative, to look at specific characteristics of innovation in a regional, national and transnational context within Europe.

+We are looking forward to receiving chapters about Nordic, Anglo-Saxon, Nippon-Rhineland, Mediterranean, Eastern Europe, etc. approaches to innovation management and settings; however, perspectives for this book are not limited to these.
+Although there have been studies into this, they have not been brought together in a collection.

+More information on the dedicated [website](https://european-perspectives-innovation-management.eu)

 ## 2017

 Boly V., Morel L, Camargo M. [Innovation management: twenty-three years of higher education in a French engineering school](http://romatrepress.uniroma3.it/ojs/index.php/erasmus01/article/view/1340) dans Le ragioni di Erasmus, 1.
 Curatore: Marina Geat e Vincenzo A. Piccione.
 Editore: RomaTrE-Press.
 Data di pubblicazione: settembre 2017.
 Pagine: 304.
 ISBN: 978-88-94885-31-6.
 [Details](http://romatrepress.uniroma3.it/ojs/index.php/erasmus01)